A Fish Out of Water

 “I’m ready to have fun.”

-A game of scissors-paper-rock determines that Jacob is to start.
-He soaks the ball in the nearest cup and lifts it level with his eyes.
+A game of rock-paper-scissors determines that Jacob is to start.
+He soaks the ball in the nearest cup of what smells like something much stronger than beer, and lifts it level with his eyes.
 He doesn’t contemplate the cups, nor does he weigh the ball–merely swirls his hand and flings it at the triangle of cups, so swiftly that no one is ready to gape.
 “Woah, slow down!”
 Hong Yi yells, snatching the table’s edge to watch.

 The ball arcs, and squarely makes a cup in the third row.